 Housing costs in Graton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Graton is a decidedly white-collar town, with fully 87.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Graton is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Graton who work in healthcare (11.48%), management occupations (10.49%), and maintenance occupations (8.63%).
+Graton is a decidedly white-collar town, with fully 88.42% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Graton is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Graton who work in healthcare (19.21%), teaching (12.01%), and management occupations (10.17%).

 Also of interest is that Graton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.50% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Graton telecommute to their jobs.
+Overall, about 36.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Graton doesn't have a public transportation system that people use for their commute.

-Graton is an extremely ethnically-diverse town.
+Graton is a very ethnically-diverse town.
 The people who call Graton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Graton residents report their race to be White, followed by Black or African-American.
 Graton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.94% of the town’s residents.
+People of Hispanic or Latino origin account for 16.94% of the town’s residents.
 Important ancestries of people in Graton include German, Irish, English, European, and Italian.

 The most common language spoken in Graton is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include French and Polish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.